NETWAYS/check_bareos/README.md

 ### Examples

-Check if a job is runing longar than 7 days (default value):
+Check if a job is running longer than 7 days (default value):

 ```bash
 check_bareos.py job -rt -t 4 -st R  -w 1 -c 4
 ```

-Check how much jobs are in the wating status:
+Check how much jobs are in the waiting status:

 ```bash
 check_bareos.py job -js -w 50 -c 100